ChrisAbra/Emulsion/Docs/PAPER.md

 ### A standardised measurement of films effect on light

-We now have a means to measure the transmissivity at a standard wavelength, regardless of the exact choices of our lights ^[Provided the lights are generally narrow-band and avoid areas of cross-talk on a film's dye absorbance curves] *and* regardless of our camera's specific spectral sensitivity curves.
+We now have a means to measure the relative density of each dye layer, regardless of the exact choices of our lights ^[Provided the lights are generally narrow-band and avoid areas of cross-talk on a film's dye absorbance curves] *and* regardless of our camera's specific spectral sensitivity curves.

-From this information we can continue on to determine the effect of this light on photographic paper knowing we have safely removed or limited variance between setups.
+From this information we can continue on to determine the effect of light spectrally-attenuated by these dye layers on photographic paper knowing we have safely removed or limited variance between equipment.
 Similarly any development steps, or transformations should be consistent and repeatable from user to user for any given image.

 ****